CodeGenixU/Enigma-Reloaded/README.md

 ## Module Contents

+- `check_type(file or dict)`: Load configuration from a dictionary or a JSON file path and returns a dictionary.
 - `plug_test(plugs)`: Checks for repeated characters in plugboard cycles.
 - `rotor_test(n, rotor)`: Validates rotor wiring as a permutation of n indices.
 - `pretest(file)`: Validates configuration file for consistency and correctness.